d-j-david/Excel-Projects/README.md

 ### ExternalLinkFinder

-If you've opened an Excel file a gotten one of these errors:
+External links in a workbook, when broken, can cause the following errors:

-> This workbook contains links to other data sources
+1. This workbook contains links to other data sources

-or

-> This workbook contains one or more links that cannot be updated
+2. This workbook contains one or more links that cannot be updated

-then you're probably familiar with how frustrating it can sometimes be to figure out just what is causing it.
-This code searches every sheet for external links in:

-- Cell formulas
-- Cell conditional formatting formulas
-- Cell data validation formulas
-- Chart formulas
-- Shape formulas
-- Shape assigned macros
-- Form Control input ranges
-- Form Control linked cells
-- Pivot Table data sources
-- Regular Table data sources
-- Named Ranges RefersTo formulas

-When an external link is found, a new line is created in the summary sheet, detailing:
-- Type     - Cell, Shape, Pivot Table, etc
-- Name     - Name of Range, Pivot Table, etc
-- Location - Sheet name and cell
-- Offender - Was it the cell's formula?
-Conditional formatting?
-Validation?
-- Value    - What the actual reference formula is
+This code finds all external links, and records them in a summary sheet for the user

 ### PasswordBreaker